idiap/bob/README.rst

 identifier.
 If you don't do so, the main module will continue to checkout the old version of the submodule.

-In case a submodule is updated, this packagee will not automatically update its reference to such database.
-You need to explicetly do it.
+In case a submodule is updated, this package will not automatically update its reference to such database.
+You need to explicitly do it.
 To update a submodule, first initialize this package::

   $ git submodule init